-When is it a good time to sell your company?
+When it is a good time

 A company can be sold at any time, but proper timing increases the likelihood of a successful transaction and ensures a higher price for the owners.
 Successful sales transactions are concluded when the timing is right both in terms of the external environment and the development stage of the company.